duleorlovic/ansible_tips/README.md

 # ah hock commands using modules
 ansible -i inventory.yml all -m ping

-# you can overwrite inventory or config file
+# you can overwrite inventory
 export ANSIBLE_INVENTORY=~/web-tips/ansible_tips/sample/inventory.yml
+# or config file
+# .ansible.cfg
+[defaults]
+inventory = ~/web-tips/ansible_tips/sample/inventory.yml
+# so following command is using env or config so it does not need params
 ansible all -m ping

 # default module "command" so you do not need to write "-m command"